-The data pipeline in the proposed method is displayed in Figure 3, in which the four phases can be found that we discussed previously.
+The data pipeline in the proposed method is displayed in Figure 2.
 In short, the method pre-processes the data by generating player snippets using a virtual camera algorithm.
-Such an algorithm synthesises frames from a raw video stream where the camera virtually zooms and rotates, while normalising for lens distortion [68].
+Such an algorithm synthesises frames from a raw video stream where the camera virtually zooms and rotates, while normalising for lens distortion [58].
 Features are extracted from the player snippets and optical flow images using an I3D CNN [10].
-The resulting player embeddings are updated using feature contextualisation with GATs and self-attention [95].
-The model outputs an action label per player and one shared activity label.
+The resulting player embeddings are updated using feature contextualisation with graph attention networks (GATs) [82] and self-attention [81].
+The model outputs an action label per player and one shared activity label per sample.

-3.2.1 Pre-processing.
+3.1 Pre-processing

 A soccer field is about forty times larger than a volleyball field, meaning that the distance between a player and the camera can become much larger, players become smaller and more pixels in the video capture irrelevant background.
 Therefore, the proposed method uses high resolution player representations as model input in the form of player-centric snippets.
-In Figure 4 can be seen that for a player standing in the centre circle the proposed method gains a lager number of pixels than when using full-field frames.